Swapnil0818/Air_Traffic_Control_Management_System/README.md

 * The 'Project_Dependencies' folder is not be imported with the source code as its contents are installed at a later stage.
 * An additonal .exe file is also provided with the source code in order to eliminate the need for setting up the project.
 It is not to be import with the source code.
+* The 'SQL_DDL_Files' folder is also to be omitted when importing the project to an IDE.
+It is just to consturct the database in mySQL.

 ## Contributors
 * Swapnil0818 : https://github.com/Swapnil0818